You want smart political talk without the meltdowns?

 You can't even make this stuff up.

-No, I mean now what is it?
+No, I mean, now, what is it?

-I think it's murder and if you I'm like, okay, so we we still care about murder, okay, good.
+And if you, I'm like, okay, so we still care about murder.

-And uh if you rob somebody and you cause them a lot of physical harm, if you cause them some physical harm, but their their place of residence or business is still standing and they can still live and conduct their work, then they let them go.
+And if you rob somebody and you cause them a lot of physical harm, if you cause them some physical harm, but their place of residence or business is still standing and they can still live and conduct their work, then they let them go.

 I'm like, uh-huh.

-And I'll tell you, Sean, as somebody who has given money to the homeless or given a sandwich, a lot of times I try to give food because I feel like if if you give money, sometimes they can use it for drugs.
+And I'll tell you, Sean, as somebody who has given money to the homeless or given a sandwich, a lot of times I try to give food because I feel like if you give money, sometimes they can use it for drugs.

 And I had a guy throw the sandwich in my face.